KuriRobot/Kuri-Documentation/reference/ros-messages/msg/CliffSensor.md

 ## Arguments
 #### `sensor`
-Identifies which sensor this message is for
+Identifies which sensor this message is for (only LEFT, MIDLEFT, RIGHT, BACKLEFT, and BACKRIGHT are used;
+MIDRIGHT (1) is no longer used)

 ```
 RIGHT     = 0